 Course overview

-This module enriches your practice in many ways, greatly enhancing your patient assessments, giving you underpinning knowledge, and improving your confidence and competence when undertaking clinical examinations.
+Enrich your clinical practice by strengthening your patient assessment skills, deepening your underpinning knowledge, and boosting your confidence and competence in undertaking clinical examinations.

-The module comprises five online sessions delivered bi-weekly, with further support via Microsoft Teams / TUOnline.
-Online lectures and skills demonstration videos develop your knowledge of anatomy, physiology and pathophysiology, and your history-taking and examination skills.
+You complete five bi-weekly online sessions, with further support through Teams.
+Online lectures and skills demonstration videos develop your knowledge of anatomy, physiology and pathophysiology, and history-taking and examination skills.
 Formative peer group assessment in practice is strongly encouraged.
 You are expected to practice the skills you have learned as often as possible.

-The module is delivered online with three hour live online support sessions delivered every other week.
+You have access to online support sessions every other week for clarification on any of the taught areas.
 Learning materials are made available as the module progresses, giving you the flexibility to fit your study around your work and family commitments.
-Recorded lectures are available, 24/7 and can be viewed repeatedly, and at your convenience.
-The support sessions are an opportunity to seek clarification on any of the taught areas.
+Recorded lectures are available 24/7 and can be viewed at your convenience.
 Attendance at the live sessions is optional as they are recorded and posted on the support website for those who are unable to attend.

-You are provided with a practice workbook which can be used to evidence your skills development.
-All learning materials will be available on the TUOnline site, including example demonstrator videos of the examinations you are expected to learn.
+You are provided with a formative practice workbook to evidence your skills development.
+You can access all learning resources, including demonstrator videos of the required clinical examinations.

 Where you study